mehdimerbah/mehdimerbah.github.io/index.md

 ## Background

-I grew up in Algeria where I led the national robotics team to a silver medal at FIRST Global 2018.
-I then moved to Lebanon on a U.S. Department of State scholarship to study Bioinformatics at the [Lebanese American University](https://www.lau.edu.lb/), where my interests focused on ML approaches for gene regulatory network modeling.
+I grew up in Algeria and started my university journey at the National Institute of Electrical and Electronic Engineering, my journey in engineering was cut short, as I then moved to Lebanon on a U.S. Department of State scholarship to study Bioinformatics at the [Lebanese American University](https://www.lau.edu.lb/), where my interests focused on ML approaches for gene regulatory network modeling.

 After graduating, I worked as a BI Engineer building data pipelines and ML models, before moving to Germany for my Masters.
-I joined Stellwerk3, then along with my datascience team formed pi_optimal where I am currently working as an ML researcher/engineer trying to develop scalable AI solutions in different verticals.
+I joined Stellwerk3 as a Data Engineer, then along with my datascience team formed pi_optimal where I am currently working as an ML researcher/engineer trying to develop scalable AI solutions in different verticals.

 ---